-The overall outlook is favorable across Exco's various businesses.
-Consumer demand for automotive vehicles is outstripping supply in most markets, constrained by a shortage of microchips and to a lesser extent other raw materials and components.
-Dealer inventory levels remain near record lows, while average transaction prices are at record highs and the average age of the broader fleet has continued to increase to an all-time high.
+Despite current macro-economic challenges, including tightening monetary conditions, the overall outlook is very favorable across Exco's segments into the medium term.
+Consumer demand for automotive vehicles is currently outstripping supply in most markets, which are constrained by a shortage of semiconductor chips and, to a lesser extent, other raw materials, components and availability of labour.
+Dealer inventory levels, although increasing slightly, are near record lows, while average transaction prices for both new and used vehicles are at record highs and the average age of the broader fleet has continued to increase to an all-time high.
 This bodes well for higher levels of future vehicle production and the sales opportunity of Exco's various automotive components and accessories once supply chains normalize.
-In addition, OEMs are selling higher margin accessory products that Automotive Solutions develops as a means to enhance OEM profitability levels.
+In addition, OEM's are increasingly looking to the sale of higher margin accessory products as a means to enhance their own levels of profitability.
 Exco's Automotive Solutions segment derives a significant amount of activity from such products and is a leader in the prototyping, development and marketing of the same.
-Moreover, the rapid movement towards an electrified fleet is enticing new market entrants into the automotive OEM market while causing traditional OEM incumbents to further differentiate their product offerings, all of which is driving above average opportunities for Exco.
+Moreover, the rapid movement towards an electrified fleet for both passenger and commercial vehicles is enticing new market entrants into the automotive market while causing traditional OEM incumbents to further differentiate their product offerings, all of which is driving above average opportunities for Exco.

 With respect to Exco's Casting and Extrusion segment, the intensifying global focus on environmental sustainability is creating significant growth drivers that are expected to persist through at least the next decade.
 Automotive OEMs are looking to light-weight metals such as aluminum to reduce vehicle weight and reduce carbon dioxide emissions.
 This trend is evident regardless of powertrain design - whether internal combustion engines, electric vehicles or hybrids.
 As well, a renewed focus on the efficiency of OEMs in their own manufacturing process is creating higher demand for advanced tooling that can contribute towards their profitability and sustainability goals.
-Tesla, in particular, has adopted the approach of utilizing much larger die cast machines to cast entire vehicle sub-frames from an aluminum based alloy rather than assemble numerous pieces of separately stamped and welded components of ferrous metal.
-Exco expects traditional OEMs will follow this trend and is positioning its operations to capitalize accordingly.
+Certain new EV manufacturers have adopted the approach of utilizing much larger die-cast machines to cast entire sub-frames of vehicles out of an aluminum based alloy rather than assemble numerous pieces of separately stamped and welded pieces of ferrous metal.
+Traditional OEMs have started to adopt this trend and Exco is positioning its operations to capitalize accordingly.
+Beyond the automotive industry, Exco's extrusion tooling supports diverse end markets which are also seeing increased demand for aluminum driven by environmental trends, including energy efficient buildings, solar panels, etc.

-On the cost side, inflationary pressures have intensified in recent quarters while prompt availability of various input materials and components has become more challenging.
+On the cost side, inflationary pressures remain elevated while prompt availability of various input materials, components and labour remains challenging.
 We are offsetting these dynamics through various efficiency initiatives and taking pricing action where possible although there is typically several quarters of lag before the counter measures are evident.